Skill's Day Topics

 Station 5 – Safe and Effective Shot Placement

 Being able to make a safe, effective shot is one of the fundamentals of safe, responsible hunting.
-During this station, students must identify game animals portrayed from various angles which present acceptable shot opportunities and identify the locations of vital organs that presents the highest probability for a quick, clean harvest.
-Students must also demonstrate the ability to make safe shot selections when presented with safe/unsafe and/or ethical/unethical shot opportunities.
+During this station, students must identify game animals portrayed from various angles and then determine which angles present acceptable shot opportunities.
+They must also identify the location of vital organs and what presents the highest probability for a quick, clean harvest.
+In addition, students must demonstrate the ability to make safe shot selections when presented with safe/unsafe and/or ethical/unethical shot opportunities.

 Station 6 – Marksmanship

-Hunter education students should be able to properly demonstrate that they can safely and effectively handle a firearm before going afield.
-During this station, students demonstrate an understanding of safe firearms handling and rifle marksmanship through the live-firearm of a firearm.
+Hunter education students should be able to properly demonstrate they can safely and effectively handle a firearm before going afield.
+During this station, students demonstrate an understanding of safe firearms handling and rifle marksmanship through supervised live-fire exercises.